 "As long as the virus continues to circulate in birds, the threat of a pandemic will persist.
 The world is years away from control in the agricultural sector," she said.

-"Influenza viruses are notoriously sloppy, unstable and capricious.
+Recently the bird flu has been spreading again in Asia and a women in Egypt has tested positive.
+WHO's avian influenza resources can be found here."Influenza viruses are notoriously sloppy, unstable and capricious.
 It is impossible to predict their behavior," she told the board, which meets twice a year.

 "The message is straightforward: we must not let down our guard," she said.